Nilpotent Charges of a Toy Model of Hodge Theory and an ${\cal N}$ = $2$ SUSY Quantum Mechanical Model: (Anti-)Chiral Supervariable Approach: (Anti-)BRST Symmetries: Supervariable Approach

-It is straightforward to note that the following solutions\footnote{These solutions can be modified modulo a constant overall factor.
+satisfy {\it all} the relationships in (11).
+These solutions can be modified modulo a constant overall factor.
 This freedom is always present in our original transformations (2), too.
-In fact, we have made one of the simplest possible choices here.}:

-satisfy all the relationships in (11).
-Ultimately, we have the following expansions for the supervariables ({\it vis-{\`a}-vis} the transformations in (2)), namely;
+In fact, we have made one of the simplest possible choices here.
+Ultimately, we have the following expansions for the supervariables ({\it vis-{\`a}-vis} the BRST transformations in (2)):

 A close observation of (13) demonstrates that we have already obtained the non-trivial BRST symmetry transformations $s_b$ of our theory (cf. (2)).
 The trivial BRST symmetry transformations $s_{b}[r, \vartheta, p_{\vartheta}, B] = 0$ have already been captured in (8) if we take the analogy with (13) and interpret the coefficient of $\bar\theta$ as the BRST transformations ($s_b$).